Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Critical%20values.png)

 ## DECISION
-Looking at the section for calculating sample statistics and Test statistic, There seems to be difference between the hypothesized mean (73) and the sample mean (6.125). **A difference of 7.875**.
-After hypothesis testing, I got a P-value less than the significant figure which shows that the difference in mean I saw was significant. hence I reject the null Hypothesis that the Average mean of mean score is same as women.
+Looking at the section for calculating sample statistics and Test statistic, There seems to be difference between the hypothesized mean (73) and the sample mean (6.125). **_A difference of 7.875_**.
+After hypothesis testing, I got a P-value(3.9921E-08) less than the significant figure which shows that the difference in mean I saw was significant. hence, **I reject the null Hypothesis that the Average mean of mean score is same as women.**

-Alternatively, I calculated the critical value for a T-test distribution. which is -2.02269092 on  the left and 202269092 on the left and  my T-statistic does not fall in-between these values so I have to reject the null hypothesis.
+Alternatively, I calculated the critical value for a T-test distribution. which is -2.02269092 on  the left and 202269092 on the left and  my T-statistic(-6.803004533) does not fall in-between these values so **I have to reject the null hypothesis.**

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Decision.png)